pixelflinger/lanczos-2d/README.md

 ### Correct Radial Lanczos filter

-Just like with _sinc_ and _jinc_, there is a correct version of the radial Lanczos filter which, unsurprisingly, uses the _jinc_ function:
+Just like with $sinc$ and $jinc$, there is a correct version of the radial Lanczos filter which, unsurprisingly, uses the $jinc$ function:

 ```math
 L_a(\rho) = \left\{ \begin{array}{cl} \pi jinc(\rho)jinc(\rho/a) & if \ |\rho| \lt a \\ 0 & otherwise \end{array} \right.